thundermagic/rpi_media_centre/README.md

 # Media Centre on Raspberry Pi
-This is a bundle of different docker containers to run a media centre with additional services.
+This is a bundle of different docker containers to run a media centre.
 This would let you playback and manage media.

 **DISCLAIMER: NOT ALL THE SERVICES ARE CREATED BY ME.
 I HAVE JUST PUT THEM TOGETHER.**